bautigaraventa/WonderQ/README.md

 Input:

     - query:
-        - qty: (optional) max number of messages we want to receive.
+        - qty: (optional) {Number} max number of messages we want to receive.

 Output: